darkpalacestudio/manuals/common/04_04_controls_footer.md

 <div class="block controls bg-dark-2">
 - <span class="item">Left-Click:</span> Toggle Processing Mode.
 </div>
-The plugin can operate in both Left/Right and Mid/Side processing modes. conversion to the respective mode is done before any processing is applied.
+The plugin can operate in both Left/Right and Mid/Side processing modes.
+Conversion to the respective mode is done before any processing is applied.
 Likewise, conversion back to the original channel configuration is performed at the end of the processing chain.
 Aditionally, the mode will also effect the single-channel bypass options.